-Only custom content and topic categories are indexed for search.
+First, check what type of category it is: only custom content and topic display categories are indexed for search.
 Default, blog, and URL redirect are not currently searchable.

 Workaround: Create an article with the same name that is hidden from navigation and redirects to your category URL.
 This way, the article shows up in search but clicking it navigates to your category.

 Second: if it's a custom content category or a topic display category, check if the Exclude from search results box has been checked.